Need quick answers to your financial aid questions? We're committed to helping you understand the financial aid process.

 Loans must be repaid, usually with interest.
 We participate in the Federal Direct Student Loan Program, and students may apply by completing their FAFSA.

-Scholarships and grants are awarded based on a variety of factors, including academic acheivement, talent, athletic ability, leadership, geographical location, field of study, and demonstrated financial need.
+Scholarships and grants are awarded based on a variety of factors, including academic achievement, talent, athletic ability, leadership, geographical location, field of study, and demonstrated financial need.

 How do I accept or decline my financial aid award?

 To accept or decline your financial aid award, please log-in to the myUVM portal.
-In the Student Financial Services section, click on “Accept/Decline Your Award” and select the appropriate award year.
+In the Student Financial Services section, click on “View My Award” and select the appropriate award year.
+Learn more about accepting and/or declining aid under Step 5 of How to Apply.

-If you have any trouble, or need to change your award decision after it has been submitted, please contact Student Financial Services at firstname.lastname@example.org or 802-656-5700.
+If you need to change your award decision after it has been submitted, please submit the Loan Change Request Form.
+For additional questions, feel free to contact us.

 What is UVM’s federal school code for the FAFSA?